What Is Recycled Concrete Used For?

 Why Use Recycled Concrete?

-The Economic Benefits of Recycled Concrete
+The Economic Advantages of Recycled Concrete

-When you use recycled concrete aggregate, you save the money it would have cost to secure, process and transport all-new material.
-These savings drastically increase if you use recycled concrete to rebuild or repair at the same location it was demolished.
-Because recycled concrete is more lightweight than virgin concrete, it has a higher yield, which results in less money spent on building costs and materials.
+When you use recycled concrete aggregate, you save the money it would take to transport and process all-new material.
+These savings drastically increase if you utilize recycled concrete to repair or rebuild the same place it has been demolished.
+In comparison to virgin concrete, recycled concrete has a higher yield and is more lightweight, resulting in less expenditure on materials and building.

 When you choose recycled aggregate, you also save yourself the cost and potential headache of meeting proper concrete disposal regulations and locating a concrete disposal facility.
 On a larger scale, the process of recycling concrete can generate several new jobs, which puts money back into your local economy.

-The Environmental Benefits of Recycled Concrete
+The Environmental Advantages of Recycled Concrete

 The Concrete Recycling Process

-• Environment: The production of recycled concrete is better for the environment, and it can actually be used for environmental restoration projects.
-For example, in 2013, an artificial coral reef was constructed off the coast of Jacksonville, Florida, using recycled concrete taken from a local airport and contracting company.
+- Environment: The production of recycled concrete is better for the environment, and it can actually be used for environmental restoration projects.
+For instance, in 2013, an artificial coral reef was constructed off the coast of Jacksonville, Florida, using recycled concrete taken from a local airport and contracting company.
 The airport and contracting company provided pieces of concrete from old culvert pipes, footer pieces, box junctions and other miscellaneous pieces.
 These pieces were used to construct an artificial coral reef and were laid out in a way that fish could easily use them as protection from predators and to provide a home for a diverse community of marine life.

 Learn More About Recycled Concrete